Green Heart Love

 What is rose simple syrup?

 The flavor of this recipe is soft, feminine, and floral, and it has a light pink hue that's all-natural!
-I like to use this rose simple syrup to flavor cocktails, bubble teas, and non-alcoholic drinks, but it also works incredibly well with desserts like vanilla sponge cake, pancakes, and cupcakes.
+I like to use this rose simple syrup to flavor cocktails, bubble teas, and non-alcoholic drinks, but it also works incredibly well with desserts like vanilla sponge cake, Vegan Protein Pancakes, and cupcakes.

 All you need is sugar, water, and dried rose petals.
 That’s it!
 In 15 minutes, you’ll have an all-purpose syrup ready to be incorporated into your favorite recipes.